litestar-org/litestar/docs/tutorials/repository-tutorial/03-repository-controller.rst

     :emphasize-lines: 76,77,78
     :linenos:

-Here are creating a simple function that returns an instance of ``AuthorRepository``.
-This function will be used to inject a repository instance into our controller routes.
-Note that we are only passing in the database session in this example with no other parameters.
+Because we'll be using the SQLAlchemy plugin in Litestar, The database session is automatically configured as a dependency

-By default, the repository does not add any additional query options into your base statement.
-However, you can easily override this by passing your own statement.
+By default, the repository doesn't add any additional query options to your base statement.
+However, Litestar provides the flexibility to override this, allowing you to pass your own statement, as illustrated below:

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_async_repository.py
     :language: python